Earth's Infrared Background: A Physics-Based Null Hypothesis for the Global-Scale Subannual Variability of Outgoing Longwave Radiation: Estimating the model parameters from observations

-Next, consider the temporal power spectrum (Fig.~\ref{fig:fig03}), obtained by applying a discrete Fourier transform to the time-dependent Spherical Harmonics coefficients to estimate the PSD $\tilde{F}_{lm}^{}(\omega) \tilde{F}_{lm}^{*}(\omega) / \Delta \omega$, where $\Delta \omega$ is the frequency resolution, and averaging over $m$ (with $|m| \le l$) and $l$.
-The uptick at $\omega = 1$ cpd (the Nyquist frequency) results from stratospheric tides associated with the diurnal cycle, as well as aliasing by higher frequency gravity waves.
-The uptick at $\omega = 0.9$ cpd (a period of $1.1$~day) is associated with the satellite orbit~\cite{wheeler1999convectively}, and the upward inflection at $\omega >0.6$ cpd is the result of spectral leakage (Supplementary Material \cite{supplementary}).
-The dominant harmonics at $(1,2,3,4)/365$~cpd (vertical dashed lines) correspond to the annual, semi-annual, and seasonal cycles, and were explicitly removed before fitting the model (Appendix A).
+Next, consider the temporal power spectrum (Fig.~\ref{fig:fig03}), obtained by applying a discrete Fourier transform on the time-dependent Spherical Harmonic coefficient to estimate the PSD $\tilde{F}_{lm}^{}(\omega) \tilde{F}_{lm}^{*}(\omega) / \Delta \omega$, where $\Delta \omega$ is the frequency resolution, and averaging over $m$ (with $|m| \le l$) and $l$.
+The uptick at $\omega = 1$ cpd (the Nyquist frequency) likely includes contributions from the diurnal cycle in clouds, rainfall, and stratospheric tides, though these contributions are obscured by aliasing from higher-frequency variability.
+The uptick at $\omega = 0.9$ cpd (a period of $1.1$~day) is associated with the satellite orbit~\cite{wheeler1999convectively}, and the upward inflection at $\omega >0.6$ cpd is the result of spectral leakage (Supporting Information S1).
+The dominant harmonics at $(1,2,3,4)/365$~cpd (vertical dashed lines) correspond to the annual, semi-annual, and seasonal cycles, and were explicitly removed before fitting the model (Supporting Information S1).
 Having estimated $\epsilon_{0}$ and $\lambda_{0}$ from the angular power spectrum, $\tau_{0}$ can now be estimated by averaging Eq.~(\ref{eq:ebcm-solutions-b}) over $l$ and using non-linear least squares (black line), yielding $\tau_{0} = 2.3 \pm 0.1$~days.
-Consistent with the angular variance in Fig.~\ref{fig:fig02}, it is also evident in this figure that the $\mathcal{E}$BCM fits the temporal power spectrum only on subannual time scales with frequencies above 1/360 cpd (Supplementary Material \cite{supplementary}).
+Consistent with the angular variance in Fig.~\ref{fig:fig02}, it is also evident in this figure that the $\mathcal{E}$BCM fits the temporal power spectrum only on subannual time scales with frequencies above 1/360 cpd.